A Note From The Director: Brian Higley PhD

 Take our Championship Relationships organizational audit »

-I want to thank you for taking the time to read this note, and to welcome you to our website.
+I want to thank you for taking the time to read this note, and to once again welcome you to our website.
 We look forward to helping you and your team members to move toward enhanced organizational excellence, personal effectiveness, and life satisfaction.
-It is my sincere hope that all of your interactions with us will add immense value to your life, the lives of those around you, and in some small way to the world.
+It is my sincere hope that all of your interactions with us will add immense value to your life, the lives of those around you, and in some small way (at least) to the world.
 Thank you for taking the time to visit our site, and we hope to hear from you soon!

 All the best,